Fred Becker

-Fred H. Becker (November 6, 1895 – July 18, 1918) was a college football player for the University of Iowa.
+Fred H. Becker (November 6, 1895 – July 18, 1918) was an American college football player for the University of Iowa.
 He was a first team All-American in 1916, the first Hawkeye in any sport to earn first team All-American honors.
 He died at age 22 fighting in World War I.

 Playing career

 Fred Becker graduated from Waterloo East High School in 1914.
 From there, Becker went on to play football for the University of Iowa.
 In his only season as a sophomore in 1916, Becker was a standout on the Iowa squad.
 In Iowa's 19-16 victory over Iowa State, he became the first known Hawkeye to block two opposing punts.

 Walter Eckersall of the Chicago Tribune named Becker a first team All-American.
 He was the first Hawkeye in any sport to achieve such a high honor.
 Eckersall wrote, "No matter where he was placed, his work was a feature.
 He was strong and powerful and quick to size up the attack of his opponents.
 He seldom failed to open holes for the backs and was on top of the play all year."